Chile at the 2014 Winter Olympics

 Chile competed at the 2014 Winter Olympics in Sochi, Russia, from 7 to 23 February 2014.
 Chile's team consisted of six athletes in three sports, doubling the number of athletes from four years ago.

+The 2014 Games marked the first time a Chilean Olympic team competed in Russia, as Chile and 64 western countries took part at the American-led boycott in the 1980 Summer Olympics held in Moscow due to the Soviet–Afghan War.

 Competitors

 Alpine skiing

 According to the final quota allocation released on 20 January 2014, Chile had three athletes in qualification position.
 The team consisted of:

 Cross-country skiing

 According to the final quota allocation released on 20 January 2014, Chile had one athlete in qualification position.
 This marked the first time Chile competed in the sport at the Winter Olympics.